Tuesday, 29 March 2016

 Classic Scotch Pancakes are a boon in busy households; the batter can be made the night before.
 They are the most wonderful of pancakes, due one suspects, to Cream of Tartar which replaces baking powder.
 It gives a unique texture and taste which will help children at breakfast settle down happily.

 Fresh fruit can be stirred into the batter just before cooking (Blueberry Pancakes), or they can be served with a low-sugar nearly-instant fruit compote.
-Cupboard staples Maple syrup, jam or honey can also accompany the pancakes.
+Cupboard staples maple syrup, jam or honey can also accompany the pancakes.

 The recipe is versatile; it makes plain, sweet or savoury pancakes which can be eaten hot or cold.